-Now the majority of the population has mobile phones (207.1 million in the U.S. as of 2016) and internet speeds are only getting faster.
+Now the majority of the population has mobile phones (95% of Americans to be specific) and internet speeds are only getting faster.

 The Future is Video

-It is arguably the closest we can get to real life interactions via digital communications, with the exception of developing virtual reality and hologram technologies.
+It is arguably the closest we can get to real life interactions via digital communications – with the exception of developing virtual reality and hologram technologies.

 What does this mean for marketers and businesses?

 We all better get comfortable with using video as a strategy!

 Many people are intimidated by the idea of creating videos.